idaohang/open-tec/README.md

 ##### GPS logger

 ```
-Copy and Paste gps_logger.pde into Arduino IDE and upload it to the board to see the result
+Use gps_logger.pde with Arduino IDE and upload it to the board to get SiRF Binary output
+stored in MiniSD card.
 ```